Chart Color Schemes

 The level of residential development activity in Campsie - North is very low in comparison to the average area assessed nationally by AreaSearch

-Campsie - North has averaged approximately 10 new dwelling approvals annually over the past five financial years ending June 2021, totalling 54 homes.
-As of July 2026, three approvals have been recorded.
-The area's population decline suggests that new supply has likely kept pace with demand, offering buyers good choice while providing more affordable housing options, with new dwellings developed at an average expected construction cost value of $265,000, below regional norms.
-This financial year has seen $775,000 in commercial approvals, indicating the area's residential nature.
+Campsie - North averaged approximately 10 new dwelling approvals annually over the past five financial years, totalling 54 homes.
+In the current financial year FY-26, up to April, 4 approvals have been recorded.
+The area's population decline suggests that new supply has likely met demand, providing good choices for buyers with an average expected construction cost of $265,000, below regional norms.
+This year, there have been $775,000 in commercial approvals, indicating the area's residential nature.

-Compared to Greater Sydney, Campsie - North records markedly lower building activity, 69.0% below the regional average per person, which generally supports stronger demand and values for established dwellings.
-This is also below average nationally, reflecting the area's maturity and possible planning constraints.
-New building activity shows 62.0% detached dwellings and 38.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
-Interestingly, developers are building more traditional houses than the current mix suggests (26.0% at Census), indicating continued strong demand for family homes despite density pressures.
+Compared to Greater Sydney, Campsie - North has significantly lower building activity, 69.0% below the regional average per person, which generally supports stronger demand and values for established dwellings.
+This is also below national averages, reflecting the area's maturity and possible planning constraints.
+New building activity comprises 62.0% detached dwellings and 38.0% attached dwellings, offering a mix of townhouses and apartments across different price points.
+Interestingly, developers are building more traditional houses than the current mix suggests at Census (26.0%), indicating strong demand for family homes despite density pressures.
 The location has approximately 1818 people per dwelling approval, demonstrating an established market.

-Looking ahead, Campsie - North is expected to grow by 1,096 residents through to 2041.
-Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.
+According to AreaSearch's latest quarterly estimate, Campsie - North is expected to grow by 1,096 residents through to 2041.
+If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development